 An agent answers their call and transfers to Queue B at 1/17/20 23:59:30.
 Subsequently, the customer disconnects at 1/18/20 00:00:56, before they’ve reached an agent.

-The old model would have counted one abandoned contact for Queue B with no consideration for the successful answer on Queue A. With Live Dashboards, Talkdesk counts one handled contact on Queue A and one abandoned contact on Queue B.
+The old model would have counted one abandoned contact for Queue B with no consideration for the successful answer on Queue A. With the new version of Live, Talkdesk counts one handled contact on Queue A and one abandoned contact on Queue B.

 Disconnected Calls While Ringing